Skip to main content

 All parents of participating students belong to the Parents Involved in Excellence (PIE) Club.
 Parent workshops are provided on various Saturdays during Saturday Academy.
 Each MSEN school that hosts a MSEN club or elective class hosts a PIE club, which provides support for the students and their activities.
 The sky is the limit for this organization.
 Some PIE clubs at the high schools even provide scholarships for graduating seniors.

-The Summer Scholars program is a STEM theme-based camp for underserved students who are rising 7th–12th graders.
+The Summer Scholars program is a STEM theme-based camp for students who are rising 7th–12th graders.
 It is created to provide summer engagement for students who participated in the NC-MSEN PCP during the school year; students who did not participate in the school year program may also apply.
 The camp has two locations, Rocky Mount and Raleigh.
 Annually, the Rocky Mount camp is held for one week at the Gateway Technology located on the campus of NC Wesleyan College and sponsored by the ECU/NC State Collaborative Center.
 This location is intended for students who live in Northampton, Halifax, Nash, Edgecombe, and Wilson Counties.
-The second camp is held for two weeks on the Main Campus of NC State University.
+The second camp is held for one week on the Main Campus of NC State University.

 For both camps, each year, the program staff selects a STEM topic in which students will work in teams to develop a project.
 During camp, students will take courses in communications, engineering, mathematics, and science which will aid them in completing their project.
 Students also take tours of various STEM Departments at NC State and learn about college admissions information.
 In addition, students eat lunch daily in one of the university dining halls.
 At the camp’s conclusion, a symposium is held for the student teams to present their projects.